liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 can't directly deploy a new version of a module for the app--you must release it as part of the app's next release.

-In this section, you've learned how dependencies and Semantic Versioning work.
+So far, you've learned how dependencies and Semantic Versioning work.
 You've considered guidelines for modularizing existing apps and creating modular-based apps.
-Uncomment this transition when next section is ready.
 Now, to add to the momentum around OSGi and modularity, you'll explore OSGi Services and dependency injection using OSGi Declarative Services.

 ## OSGi Services and Dependency Injection with Declarative Services [](id=osgi-services-and-dependency-injection-with-declarative-services)